Holiday Avocado, weighing 1 lbs, with younger fruit in the background - January 2021

 These avocados have been hanging on the tree for almost 2 years!
 The average weight is one pound, almost half a kilo.
 I pick one or two a week, since September, and they still take a couple of weeks to ripen on the counter, a bit faster if I put them in a paper bag with a banana.
 The flavour is consistently exquisite, and the texture as buttery as one could hope for.

 This crop was pollinated in the spring of 2019, my best crop yet.

 Avocados in the Wintery Light - January 15, 2021

-Unfortunately the 2020 fruit set is much leaner, and I'm taking this seriously.
-I don't think the problem is related to pollinators as there was a constant buzz around the flowers.
-I think it has to do with plant nutrition.
-The trees have been in the greenhouse for six years now and the only amendments I've applied are in the form of compost.
+Unfortunately the 2020 fruit set is leaner, and I'm taking this seriously.
+I suspect the problem isn't related to pollinators as there was a constant buzz around the flowers.
+I suspect it has to do with plant nutrition.
+The trees have been in the greenhouse for six years now.
+Initial soil tests indicated that I had a bank of mineral nutrients in the soil, enhanced by 25 years of occasional hydroponic nutrient leaks.
+Up to now the only amendments I've applied are in the form of compost.

 One of the books that has inspired a lot of thought and action is 'For the Love of Soil' by Nicole Masters.
 She's an agro-ecologist with an amazing depth of knowledge and experience in regenerative agriculture.